citrix/terraform-provider-citrix/docs/resources/application_icon.md

 subcategory: "CVAD"
 description: |-
   Resource for managing application icons.
+  -> Note Please use just one icon resource per icon.
+Having multiple icon resources with the same icon data will result in inconsistencies.
 ---

 # citrix_application_icon (Resource)

 Resource for managing application icons.

+-> **Note** Please use just one icon resource per icon.
+Having multiple icon resources with the same icon data will result in inconsistencies.

 ## Example Usage